hakobsgit/UnityDevTest/README.md

 <b>Rider package</b> - for Rider Editor <br>

 <br>
-<b>For Memory and rendering optimization</b>
+<b>For Memory and rendering optimization</b><br>
-1. Atlases to reduce drawcall batches as well compressing in one atlas uses less memory
+1. Atlases to reduce drawcall batches as well compressing in one atlas uses less memory<br>
-2. for static content used static canvas (to not recalculate canvas for unnecessary static objects)
+2. for static content used static canvas (to not recalculate canvas for unnecessary static objects)<br>
-3. compressed bg to nearest for Po2, also disabled mipmap because there is no need of that, without mipmaps textures use less memory
+3. compressed bg to nearest for Po2, also disabled mipmap because there is no need of that, without mipmaps textures use less memory<br>

 <br><br>